Koby1997/CuttlefishLights/README.md

 ________________________________________________________________________________________

-**TROUBLESHOOTING**
+## TROUBLESHOOTING:

-Lights will flash randomly, or are blinking :   Most likely your wires are too small / too long.
+    Lights will flash randomly, or are blinking --->         Most likely your wires are too small / too long.
 It can't handle all the amperage it needs to correctly.
 Possible bad connections.
 Example, ground and power wire are hanging and every now and then touching eachother and shorting the circuit.

-Lights turn on but go crazy, they show random colors, mainly white : You are not grounded correctly.
+    Lights turn on but go crazy, they show random colors, mainly white  --->      You are not grounded correctly.
 Your power source is connected to your LED strip correctly, but now you need to also ground it to the arduino

     Lights will begin to dim and turn red when more lights get lit up.
-Sometimes it even stops working completly and stays stuck on red : Your power source is not strong enough.
+Sometimes it even stops working completly and stays stuck on red1   --->     Your power source is not strong enough.